 In critical reviews, visual art is translated into a linear text format, a rendering which highlights and necessitates the need for engaging with the work using a heightened state of looking.
 The commitment to immersing one’s senses into the act of viewing brings to light the notion that seeing art is not a singular task, and that a proper analysis requires multiple perspectives as well as a critical gaze in order to see not only the surface qualities (studium), but also to reveal the deeper embedded punctum.
 The possibilities created through the utilization of a practiced eye enable the viewer to engage with perspectives that are missed in the more dominant fields of vision and its discourse.

 The potential for encompassing all perspectives with a single gaze is the inspiration for Peripheral Review.
 We strive to highlight and bring together multiple perspectives to form a cohesive, thorough and expansive dialogue.
-Our aim is to create an accessible platform that taps into the independent and emerging Vancouver and Toronto art scenes.
+Our aim is to create an accessible platform that taps into the independent and emerging Canadian art scene.
 We invite writers and artists to respond to works and encourage viewers to get out and see what’s happening beyond what is in the central vision.
 By documenting local events, we hope to connect the independent art community, as well as the general public.
 We believe art is for everyone.

 – Lauren Lavery & Adriana Lademann (2016)